ronin-chain/dapp-directory/README.md

 # Ronin Ecosystem Projects

-This public repository is a collection of projects that are part of the Ronin ecosystem.
+This public repository serves as a collection of information for builders within the Ronin ecosystem, with the following use cases:
+* __Single Source of Information__ -  Key information from Ronin builders is consolidated in this repository.
+Analytics and tracking sites can integrate the repository into their workflows permissionlessly.
+* __Tracking Developer Metrics__ - A tracker for developer metrics within the Ronin ecosystem.
+* __Ecosystem Page__ - Project information from the repository will be used to update the Ronin Website - https://roninchain.com/ecosystem

 ## How to contribute